-My family member/client has told me they have been a victim of crime – what do I do?
+Someone has told me they have experienced sexual assault, rape or other types of abuse – What do I do?

 - Are they safe from harm?

 - Do they need to seek medical assistance?

 - Does the perpetrator still have access to the person?

 If the person is still at risk from the perpetrator you can contact the Police straight away or contact the Statewide Sexual Assault Helpline for advice or assistance.

 If it was a recent sexual assault or other type of abuse – do they need to be moved out of danger or need medical attention?